djessich/cookbook-pyload/README.md

 * create the download directory as specified in `node['pyload']['download_dir']`
 * create the pid file directory (run directory) as specified in `node['pyload']['pid_dir']`
 * create the logging directory as specified in `node['pyload']['log_dir']`
-* clone Pyload source code from the [official Pyload Git repository](https://github.com/pyload/pyload) and checkout the *stable* branch
+* clone Pyload source code from the [official Pyload Git repository](https://github.com/pyload/pyload) and checkout the version tag or branch (default will be the latest *stable* branch)
 * perform a system check, to check if Pyload is able to run by using the [*systemCheck.py*](https://github.com/pyload/pyload/blob/stable/systemCheck.py) script in the source code
 * create symbolic links to */usr/bin* for all Pyload executeables ([pyLoadCli](https://github.com/pyload/pyload/blob/stable/pyLoadCli.py), [pyLoadCore](https://github.com/pyload/pyload/blob/stable/pyLoadCore.py), [pyLoadGui](https://github.com/pyload/pyload/blob/stable/pyLoadGui.py)), to allow running Pyload directly from bash as command